Ethaan/webpage/content/posts/cover-letter.md

 I will do my best to prove the above statement, with my day to day work.

-And i think thats all i have to say to you, my future employer, if you got a position that uses Javascript/Typescript, Python or Swift, you might wanna take a look into my profile, i might be a good fit you (or not T_T).
+And i think thats all i have to say to you, my future employer, if you got a position that uses Javascript/Typescript, Python or Swift, you might wanna take a look into my profile, i might be a good fit you, or maybe not.